 Nature’s Sleep manufactures a lot of different foam mattresses and bedding products.
 The original GhostBed came out in 2015 – check out our review of it the mattress.

 As of the time of this review, the GhostPillow is available in one size: Queen size (16” x 24” x 5.5”) and one comfort level (about mid-range firmness).

 The Ghostpillow’s core is a solid piece of aerated gel memory foam with a 5.5” profile.
 The ventilated holes allow air to circulate and helps promote breathability.

 The embroidered cover is removable (zipper on the side) and washable and dryable.
 It is made up of 97 percent premium polyester, 3 percent spandex.

-The fabric of the cover does feel like a performance fabric and is cool to the touch thanks to the company’s patent-pending new thermosensitive technology (a phase change material) that adjusts to your body heat to keep the pillow at a neutral temperature.
+The fabric of the cover does feel like a performance fabric and is cool to the touch thanks to the company’s patent-pending new thermosensitive technology (a phase change material) that adjusts to regulate a person’s body heat to keep the pillow at a neutral temperature.

-GhostBed says the overall design of the pillow is meant to adjust to your neck and head to achieve spinal alignment.
+GhostBed says the overall design of the pillow is meant to adjust to the neck and head to achieve spinal alignment.
 The firmness level is a medium or a 5/10 according to GhostBed.